bguina/web-p2p-rts/README.md

 ## Target product

-- Serverless
+- <s>Serverless</s> No solution for being free of any server from a web page.
 - Fluid
 - Highly replayable
 - Easy to learn and difficult to master
-- Sandbox mode
+- Sandbox / testing mode

 ### To be defined:
 - Max number of players